danielsaidi/website_danielsaidi/_posts/2019/2019-01-26-async-operations.md

 }
 ```

 This protocol also implements `perform(on:completion:)` as a protocol extension.
 This means that if you implement this protocol instead of `ItemOperation`, you just have to implement `perform(onItem:completion:)`.
-This protocol will take care of serially performing the operation on all items.
-It will wait for each item operation to complete before it proceeds with the next.
+This protocol will take care of serially performing the operation on all items, and will wait for each item operation to complete before it proceeds with the next.

 Since `ConcurrentItemOperation` and `SerialItemOperation` have the same external interface, you can switch execution strategy by switching out the protocol your operation implements.
 If your operation implements `ConcurrentItemOperation` and you realize that it must be serial, just replace `ConcurrentItemOperation` with `SerialItemOperation`.
 This gives you a lot of flexibility.
 You can call all collection operations in the same way, and easily make them behave differently by replacing protocols.

-Lets wrap this up with a final protocol!

 ### Serial batch operation

-Finally, using the same approach as above, it's very simple to create another protocol that operates on batches of items instead of single items:
+Finally, using the same approach as above, we can easily create another protocol that operates on batches of items instead of single items:

 ```swift
 protocol SerialBatchOperation: BatchOperation {}